19hours/sg-statutes/Acts/Competition Act.md

 (i) is necessary for the performance of any such function or discharge of any such duty; or

-(ii) is lawfully required by any court or the Board, or lawfully required or permitted under this Act or any other written law.
+(ii) is lawfully required by any court or the Board, or lawfully required or allowed under this Act or any other written law.

+[Act 5 of 2018 wef 01/04/2018]

 (2) Any person who fails to comply with subsection (1) shall be guilty of an offence.